epabitra/Api-Documentations/Heart_Thrive_Docs/MEDICATION_API_QUICK_GUIDE.md

 - Cannot be restored via API (contact admin if needed)
 - Use DELETE or UPDATE endDate - both preserve history, choose based on preference

-### For My Medication Menu List:
-- **Always** set `isAddToMyMedication: true` for frequently used medications
-- Menu shows **complete history** including dates you used last time
-- Mark favorites for quick access to important medications
-- Update menu items when dosages or timing changes
-- Menu and schedules are **separate** - deleting from menu doesn't affect schedules
-- **Security:** Only UUIDs returned, no internal IDs exposed
-- Use search to find specific medications in your menu quickly

 ---

 ## 🎯 Complete Workflow Example